nwthomas/deep-learning-research-agent/README.md

 ## Setup

-### Coding

-Claude Code is the recommended choice for AI-assisted coding within this repository.
-There's already a `CLAUDE.md` file to govern how the model interacts with this codebase.

-For more on Claude Code, see the [Anthropic Documentation](https://www.claude.com/product/claude-code).

 ### Repository

-You'll need the following setup for running this codebase correctly:
+The following setup is needed for running this codebase correctly:

 1. [Python](https://www.python.org) (through [Pyenv](https://github.com/pyenv/pyenv))
 2. [Docker](https://www.docker.com)

-First, ensure you have the proper Python version locally.
+First, ensure the proper Python version is installed locally.
 See the [.python-version](./.python-version) file for the recommended versioning.

-You'll want to install `pyenv` first to manage non-system level Python installations.
-You can do that with:
+Install `pyenv` first to manage non-system level Python installations.
+This can be done with:

 ```bash
 # Install on MacOS